ubisoft/videotracks/README.md

 <br /><br />

 ## Features

+**Important note**: This add-on required the installation of OpenTimelineIO.
+This is downloaded automaticaly at first launch.
+Be sure that your firewall autorizes this operation or use an application such as OpenVPN.

 ### Tools:
 	- Markers Navigation Bar: A set of buttons allowing fast and easy navigation between markers